LibrariesHacked/librarieshacked-web-content/README.md

-{ libraries: hacked } website content
+Libraries Hacked website content
 =====================================

 This is the content repository for the Libraries Hacked website, currently hosted at [https://www.librarieshacked.org](https://www.librarieshacked.org).
 Updates made here will be automatically pushed to the website.

 What it is
 ----------

 All content on the { libraries: hacked } website is stored in markdown (.md) format.
 The website uses a Content Management System called Pico that does not rely on any external database, but uses files stored within a content directory.

 This repository holds all the content.
 Directories are used to split the content into sections.